chowy-mein/PatientPortal/README.md

-# Phase 1
+Phase 2 Home Page

+Current Schedule - Phase 2 In-progress

+PHASE 1 HAS BEEN COMPLETED AND SUBMITTED 60/60

+ALL PAGES WRITTEN HERE CAN BE EXPORTED TO A PDF

-Phase 1 Deliverable for our Pediatric Doctors Office design
+Phase 2 Deliverable for our Pediatric Doctors Office design

-Phase 1 includes team formation, documentation of requirements and initial user guide for the project
+Phase 2 includes Use Cases, Use Case Diagrams, Object Identification and CRC Diagrams, Initial Class Diagrams and Class Descriptions, Test Plan for Functional Testing and Initial Prototype Code

-## Table of Contents
+Table of Contents

-1. Deliverables
+Deliverables

-2. Explanation of Deliverables
+Explanation of Deliverables

-3. Team Roles
+Team Roles

-4. Deliverable Version Updates
+Deliverable Version Updates

----

-## Deliverables
+Deliverables

-**Cover Page**
-**Project Overview**
-**User's Guide/Walkthrough**
-**Credit Sheet**
+Use Cases and Use Case Digrams

+Object Identification

+CRC

+Initial Class Diagram and class descriptions

+Test Plan and Functional Testing

+Initial Prototype Code

 Individual peer evaluation will be required and done separately

-__All above items are to be submitted as a single combined PDF__
-However, we will work on all of these in their own separate files before we concatenate them together
+All above items are to be submitted as a single combined PDFHowever, we will work on all of these in their own separate files before we concatenate them together

-## Explanations
+Explanations

-1. **Cover Page**
-- This portion is worth 5 points, should be completed by one person.
-This accounts for less than 10% of the total points for this phase.

-2. **Project Overview**
-- This portion is worth 20/65 points, and therefore should be completed by at least two people.
-This accounts for 31% of this phase project points.

-3. **User's Guide/Walkthrough**
-- This is the largest portion of this phase and therefore should be completed by at least 3/5 team members.
-This portion accounts for ~46% of the total points for this phase.

-4. **Credit Sheet**
-- Same as the cover page, should only be done by one person and is worth 5 points (<10%).
+Deliverable

+Description

+Use Cases

+PDF Document that outlines and describes all of the use cases of our program

+Use Case Diagram

+An Astah representation of our use cases and how these all interconnect.
+Dependencies between all actions and how all of the sub-menus work together.

+Object Identification

+Identify all of the objects that are created within the program and their dependencies.
+Objects that consist of others, the parent and child relationships.
+For each use-case scenario from above to, identify objects involved in the scenario including the ones within the system/software.

+Initial Class Diagram and class descriptions

+Create and develop the initial class diagram for the Patient Portal including all objects, their dependencies and the methods/functions that these objects can do.

+Identify all of the objects in the system.

+Include a paragraph descriptions and and UML representation of the object.

+This UML representation should include the name, attributes and operations

+The class diagram of all dependencies and relationships using Astah.

+ Note that all classes should be related in some way to one another

+Test Plan and Functional Testing

+TBD

+Initial Prototype Code

+First development code as well as all of the methods that have been described above working together.

+This is done by using JavaFX.

-## Team Roles
+Team Roles

 Using the Scrum Agile Development technique, a Scrum Master and a Team Leader will be assigned.
-From there members will be assigned to certain tasks out of these four to be completed.
-The amount of members assigned to a certain task will vary, however, the amount will be correlated to the difficulty and value of work ahead.
+From there members will be assigned to certain tasks out of these four to be completed.The amount of members assigned to a certain task will vary, however, the amount will be correlated to the difficulty and value of work ahead.

-__Phase 1 Roles__
+Phase 1 Roles

-Scrum Master = Tanishq Mor
-Team Leader = Mark Ashinhust
+Scrum Master = Tanishq MorTeam Leader = Mark Ashinhust

-Cover Page Member
+Use Cases and Use Case Diagrams

+JC

-1. Mark
+Mark

-Project Overview Members
+Object Identification and CRC

+Kylee

+Tanishq

+Initial Class Diagram and Class Descriptions

+Kylee

-1. Tanishq
+Tanishq
-2. Sammy
-3. Juls

-User's Guide/Walkthrough Members
+Test Plan and Functional Testing

+JC

+Mark

+Initial Prototype Code

-1. Mark
+Mark

-2. Sara
+Kylee

-3. Tanishq
+Tanishq

-Credit Sheet Member
-1. Juls

-## Phase 1 Deliverable Updates

-### Cover Page [Version 1.0.1]
-Cover page created and edited with Confluence as a part of Jira.
-This page now includes all team members names and our team number.
-This page will be the first item submitted documenting the members of this project.

-!
-Updated Personal brief resumes in addition with this submission.
-These will be included as a part of the cover page to detail the previous experience of our members.

-### Project Overview [Version 1.0.1]

-Project overview has been updated and is being updated with all information that pertains to completing the project on time and correctly.

-- Correct patient, nurse and doctor information
-- Dependencies and development structure

-### User's Guide/Walkthrough [Version 0.0.1]
-TBW

-### Credit Sheet [Version 0.0.1]
-TBW
+JC